MatsMoll/matsmoll.github.io/_posts/2023-03-01-understand-the-chaotic-landscape-of-mlops.md

 However, we notice that our model performs way worse in production.
 How could this be?

 We start debugging our data and notice that we estimate the distance when the ride starts but update our database with the actual duration when the ride has ended.
 Therefore, we have trained on the actual distance, but we predict an estimate.
 Thus, our model performance is worse in production.
+Such a bug is also known as data leakage.

 Overwriting an estimate with the actual value may seem like a poor choice.
 Still, overwriting old data - known as slowly changing dimension 1 is common practice because it simplifies the queries in an application database.
 However, this makes making mistakes in ML products easier if we mutate data, as we may train a model on data from the future.